 - They’re vocal and their personalities are unique!
 Rotties are extremely intelligent but they are also the literal definition of ADHD. (j)

-Advice for Rottweiler Owners
+Tips for Rottweiler Owners

 Luckily, our Sniffspot community is full of experienced, trustworthy Rottie owners.
 These Rottweiler breed owners share the most essential dog breed tips and advice for prospective or new dog owners:

-Establish Clear Leadership and Consistency
+Leadership and Consistency with Your Rottweiler

 - YOU have to put the work in!!
 Daily REPEATEDLY they want a job to do!
 Training and being the Alpha is important.
 But the love and loyalty you get from a Rottweiler is immeasurable.
 (Jessica)